Head to Head Survey: Coffee (NASDAQ:JVA) versus Want Want China (OTCMKTS:WWNTY)

 Earnings & Valuation

-This table compares Coffee and Want Want China’s gross revenue, earnings per share and valuation.
+This table compares Want Want China and Coffee’s top-line revenue, earnings per share and valuation.

 |Gross Revenue